Swimming Pools & Home Insurance: Liability, Costs & Requirements

 • Unauthorized access injuries: A neighbor's child enters through a broken gate and is injured.
 You may be liable even though no one invited them.

 Your homeowners policy's personal liability coverage (Coverage E) is your first line of defense.
-Most standard policies come with $100,000 in liability coverage — but for pool owners, that is rarely sufficient.
+Most standard policies come with $100,000 in liability coverage, but for pool owners, that is rarely sufficient in today's legal environment.

 How Much Liability Coverage Do You Actually Need?

 Experts and insurers alike recommend $300,000 to $500,000 in personal liability coverage as a minimum for pool owners.
-For additional protection, a personal umbrella insurance policy is strongly recommended — these policies typically provide $1 million or more in coverage for roughly $200–$300 per year.
+For additional protection, a personal umbrella insurance policy is strongly recommended.
+In 2026, these policies typically provide $1 million or more in coverage for roughly $200 to $300 per year, though premiums have risen over the past two years and higher-risk households may pay more.

 Standard Liability ($100K)